-Your plants have been shipped to you in pots.
+Your plants have been shipped to you as plugs.
 We urge you to remove them from the shipping box and plant them as soon as possible.
 Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around each plant and place them near a bright window or other sunny location.
-Keep them well-watered in their pots until permanently planted.
+Keep them well-watered until permanently planted.
 Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
 Please plant as soon as possible, provide reasonable care and be patient.